-- 5.10 The Ealing charter confirms that the Council is, and expects prospective applicants to be, committed to open and constructive community involvement.
-Appropriate local consultation will be established by the Council and applicant with the appropriate local amenity and resident groups. - 5.11 Ward Members, and where appropriate the Chair and Vice Chair of the Planning Committee, will be involved at early stage of the pre-application process to develop an understanding of the issues and raise their own issues and concerns that they wish to be addressed.
-Members should not express views about the overall planning merits if they are contacted prior to determining applications at the Planning Committee and should not engage with any developer interest in the scheme. - 5.12 Notwithstanding this, the Council will also undertake separate consultation as part of the formal planning application process. - 5.13 The developer/applicant will be encouraged to undertake their own community consultation directly, the results and responses to which should be incorporated into their Statement of Community Involvement submitted with the application. - 5.14 The ATLAS guidance suggests that projects which might be regarded as complex, and appropriate for planning performance agreement, include: - proposals that meet a local authority's identified strategic objectives as set out in the Local Plan (previously the LDF); - proposals requiring an Environmental Impact Assessment; - larger sites that include a variety of land uses; - proposals that have an impact on strategic areas of environmental sensitivity, i.e. a Special Protection Area or sites where there are many constraints to be resolved before the development can be delivered; - proposals involving significant non-standard planning obligations; - proposals which require referral to a central or regional government body; - proposals which would have significant impact on existing communities and therefore require expansive consultations or involvement from many different stakeholders, interest groups, statutory agents, etc; and/or - proposals that is unique to a local authority's experience.
+- 5.11 The Ealing charter confirms that the Council is, and expects prospective applicants to be, committed to open and constructive community involvement.
+Appropriate local consultation will be established by the Council and applicant with the appropriate local amenity and resident groups. - 5.12 Ward Members, and where appropriate the Chair and Vice Chair of the Planning Committee, will be involved at early stage of the pre-application process to develop an understanding of the issues and raise their own issues and concerns that they wish to be addressed.
+Members should not express views about the overall planning merits if they are contacted prior to determining applications at the Planning Committee and should not engage with any developer interest in the scheme. - 5.13 Notwithstanding this, the Council will also undertake separate consultation as part of the formal planning application process. - 5.14 The developer/applicant will be encouraged to undertake their own community consultation directly, the results and responses to which should be incorporated into their Statement of Community Involvement submitted with the application. - 5.15 The NPPF Guidance advises that Pre-application engagement is a collaborative process between a prospective applicant and other parties which may include: - the local planning authority - statutory and non-statutory consultees - elected members - local people